Kangaxx-0/zellij_widgets/README.md

 To use Zellij Widgets, developers should have a basic understanding of the Zellij plugin system.
 Zellij plugins communicate with the Zellij host via the Wasmer runtime, and Zellij provides interfaces such as the ZellijPlugin crate.

 ## Acknowledgments
 This project reuses a significant amount of code from the crossterm and ratatui projects.
 I would like to express our gratitude to the authors and contributors of these projects for their excellent work.
-The credit is not theirs.
+All credits are theirs.

 ## License
 Zellij Widgets is licensed under the same terms as crossterm and ratatui.
 Please refer to their respective licenses for more details.